AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw.html.markdown

     * `customized_route_advertisement` - (Optional) Advanced option.
 Customized route(s) to advertise.
 Example: "10.8.0.0/16,10.9.0.0/16,10.10.0.0/16".
     * `disable_local_route_propagation` - (Optional) Advanced option.
 Switch to allow admin not to propagate the VPC CIDR to the security domain/TGW route table that it is being attached to.
 Valid values: true, false.
 Default value: false.
 * `attached_aviatrix_transit_gateway` - (Optional) A list of Names of Aviatrix Transit Gateway to attach to one of the three default domains: Aviatrix_Edge_Domain.
 * `manage_vpc_attachment` - (Optional) This parameter is a switch used to allow attaching VPCs to tgw using the aviatrix_aws_tgw resource.
-If it is set to false, attachment of vpc must be done using the aviatrix_aws_tgw_vpc_attachment resource.
+If it is set to false, attachment of VPC must be done using the aviatrix_aws_tgw_vpc_attachment resource.
 Valid values: true or false.
 Default value is true.

 -> **NOTE:** `manage_vpc_attachment` - If you are using/upgraded to Aviatrix Terraform Provider R1.5+, and an aws_tgw resource was originally created with a provider version <R1.5, you must do ‘terraform refresh’ to update and apply the attribute’s default value (true) into the state file.